 What is intermittent fasting?

 Intermittent fasting is an eating style that alternates between fasting and eating.
 While it is encouraged to follow a healthful diet during the eating window, there are no specific foods required or recommended in many cases.
-However, combining intermittent fasting with a proven weight management program (like Jenny Craig’s Rapid Results Max) has been shown to result in significant weight loss in just 8 weeks.2
+However, combining intermittent fasting with a proven weight management program (like Jenny Craig’s Max Up) has been shown to result in significant weight loss in just 8 weeks.2

 Intermittent fasting can be approached in a couple of different ways by adjusting the fasting window.